osuosl/osuosl-pelican/content/about/student_stories.rst

 tools that help you rather than give you enough rope to hang yourself with.
 With computers being as important as they are, security should be our number one priority when writing software.
 If you're writing an application that does an
-unbounded copy from input (i.e. heartbleed) in your final release, you just added another vector of attack to someone's computer.
+unbounded copy from input (ex. heartbleed) in your final release, you just added another vector of attack to someone's computer.

 We should be writing code that is safe and avoids all sorts of memory issues that